oracle/graphpipe-go/README.md

 ### Serve

-For applications where the manipulation of tensors will mostly be in Go, Serve provides a wrapper to your `apply` function that allows you to work with standard go types rather than explicit `graphpipe` data objects and converts between them for you.
+For applications where the manipulation of tensors will mostly be in go, Serve provides a wrapper to your `apply` function that allows you to work with standard go types rather than explicit `graphpipe` data objects and converts between them for you.
 From the Go docs:

 ```
 // Serve offers multiple inputs and outputs and converts tensors